The Data Train Team

 Prof. Dr. Betina Hollstein

-Betina Hollstein is Professor for Microsociology and Qualitative Methods at University Bremen.
-She is head of QUALISERVICE, national data service center for social science qualitative research data, located at the SOCIUM – Research Center at University of Bremen.
+Betina Hollstein is Professor for Microsociology and Qualitative Methods at the University Bremen.
+She is Head of Qualiservice, national data service center for social science qualitative research data, located at the SOCIUM Research Center at University of Bremen.

 She is member of the German Data Forum (RatSWD), advisory council to the federal government, and co-spokesperson of the Consortium for the Social, Behavioural, Educational, and Economic Sciences (KonsortSWD).